 The best late night Korean restaurants in Toronto

-The best late night Korean restaurants in Toronto can oblige any number of after hour cravings; fried chicken, tabletop BBQ or steaming bowls of pork bone soup.
-Korean kitchens spread out across the city (and a few cross cultural ones too) have it covered.
-These are places that often come into their element after dark, making them prime destinations for midnight feasts and post bar binges.
+The best late night Korean restaurants in Toronto can satisfy after hour cravings for fried chicken, tabletop BBQ, and steaming bowls of pork bone soup.
+These eateries, scattered throughout the city, often come into their element after dark and are prime destinations for midnight feasts and post bar binges.

-Here is where to find the best late night Korean restaurants in Toronto.
+Here are the best late night Korean restaurants in Toronto.

-Multiple locations and 24-hour service make this brand of Korean hospitality a reliable favourite in neighbourhoods across the city.
-Plenty of banchan (complimentary side dishes) and steaming bowls of Pork Bone Soup ($6.20) have solidified this night owl as late night treasure.
+Locations operating around the clock make this brand of Korean hospitality a reliable favourite in neighbourhoods across the city.
+Plenty of banchan (complimentary side dishes) and steaming bowls of Pork Bone Soup ($6.20) have solidified this night owl as a late night treasure.
 More »

-This quirky Yonge and Finch stalwart makes all its noodles, kimchi and various apps in house, and is known to send diners off with complimentary yogurt drinks after each meal.
-Regulars know it as a reliable spot to tuck into big bowls of bibambap ($8-$10) or full spreads of bo ssam ($17) anytime of day (they’re open 24-hours).
+This 24-hour restaurant at Yonge and Finch makes its noodles, kimchi and various apps in house, and is known to send diners off with complimentary yogurt drinks after each meal.
+Regulars know it as a reliable spot to tuck into big bowls of bibimbap ($8-$10) and full spreads of bo ssam ($17) at anytime of day.
 More »

 The kitchen at this popular Ossington Avenue snack bar is open right up until 2 a.m. serving up booze and an eclectic array of small plates.
 Sharable ssam platters ($25) with all the fixings and cross cultural creations like the Bulgogi Cheesesteak ($5) are prime examples of the Korean/American menu on offer.
 More »